laithkh12/Snake-Game/README.md

 - **Snake Movement** - Control the snake's direction using the arrow keys.
 - **Screen Boundaries** - Play within a 600x600 pixel game screen with a sleek black background.
 - **Growth Mechanism** - The snake grows every time it eats food.
-- **Score Tracking** - The scoreboard keeps track of the player’s score.
+- **Score Tracking** - The scoreboard keeps track of the player’s score and highest score.
-- **Game Over Condition** - The game ends if the snake collides with walls or itself.
+- **Game Over Condition** - The game restarts if the snake collides with walls or itself.

 ## 📂 Code Overview